 What Are Patient Rights

 As a patient, you have rights that ensure you’re safe and properly informed in almost any medical situation.
 Federal and state laws guarantee your medical protection.
-But what really guarantees your rights and safety as a patient is the The American Hospital Association’s Patient’s Bill of Rights.
+But what really guarantees your rights and safety as a patient is The American Hospital Association’s Patient’s Bill of Rights.

 Knowing The American Hospital Association’s Patient’s Bill of Rights can help you avoid personal violations.
 This bill ensures all patients are properly informed and treated regardless of culture, language, age, ability, or sex.